 “These are the words that Moses spoke to all Israel, across the Jordan, in the Wilderness, in the Plain, opposite [the Sea of] Reeds, between Paran and Tophel and Laban, and Hazeroth and Di-zahab; eleven days from Horeb, by way of Mount Seir to Kadesh-barnea.”

-This second point by Or HaChaim sums up what was Moses’ intention in opening up with these first two verses – a high-level summary of 11 unique key places in the Wilderness where the fathers of the people standing before Moses had committed grave sins.
+On the surface, these two verses highlight 11 unique places in the Wilderness that the Children of Israel visited.
+Yet, what is not clearly stated here is that these 11 unique places were where the fathers of the people standing before Moses had committed grave sins.
 Why mention all of these various places?
 As you go through the list of places, you will identify that they are unique but not exhaustive of all the places they visited, with some of them not even being mentioned previously in the Torah, and with no clear correlation between them.
 We won’t dwell too long on the verses, but for instance, “in the plain” refers to the Plain of Moab and the sinning regarding Baal Peor and the Midianite women; “opposite [the Sea of] Reeds” refers to the complaining at the Sea of Reeds prior to the Parting of the Sea; “Hazeroth” refers to the dispute of Korach and his followers; and “Di-Zahav” refers to the sinning of the Golden Calf.

 Moreover, why the mention of “eleven days from Horeb”?
-Because this is how long it should have taken the Israelites to travel from Mount Horeb to Kadesh-barnea (where they presently were); but rather, it took them 40 years because of their sinning to reach the edge of the Promised Land!
+Because… this is how long it should have taken the Israelites to travel from Mount Horeb to Kadesh-barnea (where they presently were)!
+Rather, it took them 40 years because of their sinning to reach the edge of the Promised Land!

 Moses goes on to speak specifically to one event in particular that served as a major turning point in the Wilderness.
 In Deuteronomy 1:19, Moses recounts the details surrounding the sending of the 12 spies to evaluate the Land, and the bad report that the ten spies brought back – the report that injected poison into the hearts and minds of the Israelites.